+News out today reports that a number of Canadian banks have been issued with a massive Ripple XRP ransom, after hackers have managed to lift personal data for around 100,000 customers.
+In order to ensure the integrity of the stolen data, hackers have now demanded a random of $1 Million worth of XRP, otherwise, they promise to leak the personal data online.
 According to CBC News, both customers of the Bank of Montreal and Simplii Financial could have potentially had their account information stolen.
 As it stands, the data remains âintactâ so to speak, with the hackers promising to keep hold of it and not release it, should they receive their ransom.
 Of course, there is no guarantee that this data wonât be released even if the random is paid, placing both the Bank of Montreal and Similii Financial in a bit of a tricky situation.
+According to CBC News:

 âThe hackers claimÂ they were able to gain partial access to accounts by using a common mathematical algorithm designed to quickly validate relatively short numeric sequences such as credit card numbers and social insurance numbers.
 The hackers say they used the algorithm to get account numbers, which allowed them to pose asÂ authentic account holdersÂ who had simply forgotten their password.
 They say thatÂ was apparently enough to allow them toÂ reset the backup security questions and answers, giving them access to the account.âBoth banks have passed comment, with the Bank of Montreal stating:

 âOur practice is not to make payments to fraudsters, we are focused on protecting and helping our customers.âSimilarly, Simplii Financial have said: